Restaurants charging extra for water, bread and workers' health plan

 Alimento did not immediately respond to CBS MoneyWatch's request for comment.

+The restaurant's post on Instagram drew a mixed response, including from patrons who asked why the restaurant had not opted to build the surcharge into menu prices.
+Others backed the move, agreeing it's common practice to charge for water and that such fees are a reasonable way to help provide workers with living wages.

-It has become increasingly common for restaurants to tack on extra charges, such as for bread and water, to customer bills or prompt them to leave a gratuity beyond what a patron might normally offer for service.
+It has become increasingly common for restaurants to tack on extra charges, such as for bread and water, to customer bills or prompt them to leave a gratuity when a patron might not normally be inclined to.
 For restaurants, which typically operate on thin profit margins, such surcharges are intended to offset rising food and labor costs, subsidize employees' health insurance coverage and even combat climate change.

 Josh Luger, co-founder of fast-casual food chain Capital Tacos, doesn't provide table service at his restaurants, but he still asks customers to leave tips for workers.
 Tips are distributed among employees, all of whom perform a mix of job functions.